cemulate/mynoteserver/README.md

     * Rich sketch interface with full support for stylus pressure & erasers, colors, etc.
     * **No managing image files and links!** Images are stored _directly_ in the markdown document as an image tag with a data URL, conveniently hidden from view in the editor.
     * Edit images easily by re-opening the sketch area with your cursor on the line of an existing figure tag.
-    * Including SVG images is supported by pasting a raw `<svg>` into the editor; as long as the svg code is on one line, such tags will be hidden in the editor like other images
+    * Including SVG images is supported by pasting a raw `<svg>` into the editor; as long as the svg code is on one line, such tags will be hidden in the editor like other images.
-        * Stripping white space to get just one line can be done by a tool like [SVGOMG](https://jakearchibald.github.io/svgomg/)
-        * For best positioning results, avoid setting `width` and `height` attributes on your svg; instead use `viewBox` to ensure the image takes up its whole container ([SVGOMG](https://jakearchibald.github.io/svgomg/) can do this via the "Prefer viewBox to width/height" option).
+        * For best results, use `viewBox` instead of `width` and `height` to ensure the image takes up its whole container, and use prefixed ids to avoid id conflicts if including multiple SVGs.
+Inkscape's "Optimized SVG" export has various settings to do both of these things, and can also collapse the output file to one line.
-        You can use [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) to then set the width and position of the containing paragraph (see below for more about using this to position images in presentations).
+        * For choosing the figure size, you can use [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) to then set the width and position of the containing paragraph (see below for more about using this to position images in presentations).
 * Instead of notes, **make [Reveal.js](https://revealjs.com) presentations** by starting the document with `---`.
 In this case, horizontal rules (`---`) are treated as slide boundaries.
     * In this mode, the fullscreen button will easily present the slides